xunchen85/TE-MPRA-and-phylogenetic-analysis/README.md

 # TE-MPRA-and-phylogenetic-analysis
 The scripts here are used for the study of "Cryptic endogenous retrovirus subfamilies in the primate lineage".
+The inputs are available upon request (chen.xun.3r@kyoto-u.ac.jp) and the final version will be available on Zenodo.

 All Python, R, and shell scripts will be finalized and uploaded asap...